 Focuses on the chemistry of the atmosphere, hydrosphere and terrestrial environments.
 The objectives of this course are: 1) to understand the chemical basis underlying environmental processes, which includes understanding chemical composition, thermodynamic and kinetic controls, photochemical, oxidation and reduction reactions, aquo complexes and acid-base behavior; and 2) to use scientific literature to investigate current topics pertaining to environmental chemistry.
 Prerequisite: CHM112 and one of the following: CHM 221, CHM 212, ENE 226, BIO 220, BIO 323.
 Same as CHM 341.
 Morford 342.
 Forest Ecosystems.
 (N) An exploration of basic and applied forest ecology, with particular emphasis on the organization and dynamics of forest communities, ecosystems, and landscapes.
 Topics will include forest environments (climate, soils), tree physiology and growth, ecosystem productivity, biogeochemistry, disturbance regimes, biodiversity, and the roles of forests in global ecology.
 The laboratory will involve one or more field trips and projects lasting one to several weeks.
 Two lecture/discussions and one lab weekly.
 Prerequisites: BIO110, BIO220.
 Same as BIO 342.
-Sipe 344.
+Sine 344.
 Global Change/Natural Resources.
-(N) Exploration of variables involved in global change, ranging from natural drivers of change to humanity's direct effects on geochemical cycles and biological communities.
-A portion of the course deals with climate change.
-The global impact of humans on the Earth's natural resources is surveyed in a scientific framework.
-Possible ways in which humans might mitigate these impacts are addressed.
-Prerequisites: ENE 114 or ENE 118 or BIO 110 or permission of the instructor.
-Offered every Fall.
-Williams 350.
-Landscape Geochemistry.
+(N) The Earth and life on it are being altered by humanity at an unprecedented rate.
+In this course we will study scientific evidence that tells us how Earth has changed in the geologic and historic record.
+We will investigate the evidence for contemporary climate change and its impacts on humanity.
+We will study Earth's climate system and the physical and biological feedbacks that play an important role in climate change.
+Laboratory exercises will focus on methods used to understand present climates and to reconstruct past climates.
+We will also evaluate methods of quantifying carbon cycling and sequestration.
+Finally we will evaluate the ways that humanity might mitigate climate change.
+Prerequisites: ENE 114 or ENE 118 or BIO 101/110.
+Offered every Spring.
+350. Landscape Geochemistry.
 (N) Introduction to the theory, practice, and application of geochemistry to Earth's surface: Emphases will be placed on understanding the interplay among Earth systems that influence climate and weathering, and the impacts these processes have on soil formation (the Critical Zone).
 Students will learn to: (a) conduct field research, (b) collect, process, and analyze samples by a variety of analytical methods, and (c) interpret data.
 Students will think critically by conducting meaningful research that is relevant to real scientific questions.
 Prerequisites: CHM 111 and ENE 110 or ENE 114 or ENE 118.
-351. China and the Global Environmental Crisis.
+Walter 351.
+China and the Global Environmental Crisis.
 (NW) (S) This course links the local to the global, moving from ecological issues within China to related social issues, to global ecological-economic conditions.
 The course examines specific cases of environmental harm within China; provides a basic environmental-scientific knowledge of these problems; studies the relationship between these cases studies and poverty, government corruption, migration, ethnic conflict, etc.; and analyzes how the above conditions in China are intertwined with global capitalism, global poverty, and other conditions on the global level.
 Same as HIS/STS 351.
 Reitan 352.
 Lead Poisoning and Asthma in Urban Lancaster.
 (S) Students learn about the epidemiology of asthma and lead poisoning, the pathways of exposure, and methods for community outreach and education.
 As it is a Community-Based Learning (CBL) course, students will work in service to the local community by collaborating with local school teachers and students in lessons that apply environmental research relating to lead poisoning and asthma in their homes and neighborhoods.
 They also take soil samples from locations in Lancaster and test their lead levels.
 Same as PBH/STS 352.
-Staff 360.
-Wildlife Conservation.
+Staff 361.
+This is Garbage.